morris/nito/README.md

 #### `$.nito( settings )`

-- Create a component factory
+- Create a component class
 - `settings` is an object that defines the prototype of the components
   - `id`
     - Component identifier